This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks

 \subsection{ProtoPNets: Intuition and Inner Workings}

-A ProtoPNet is comprised of three stages: (i) First, similar to classical deep neural architectures deployed in image classification \cite{krizhevsky2012imagenet}, ProtoPNets make use of a convolutional backbone $f$ (e.g. ResNet \cite{resnet}) to extract meaningful latent representations of the input images.
-Yet, these representations are not directly fed through a linear classification layer followed by a softmax. (ii) Instead, \citet{chen2018looks} employ a prototype layer which computes $L^2$ norm-based similarities to learned, class-specific prototype patches in the latent space and then (iii) classify an unseen image by passing these similarity scores through a softmax classification layer.
+A ProtoPNet~\cite{chen2018looks} is comprised of three stages: (i) First, an image is fed through a convolutional backbone $f$ (e.g. ResNet \cite{resnet}) to extract meaningful latent representations.
+These representations are then fed through (ii) a prototype layer which computes $L^2$ norm-based similarities to learned, class-specific prototypes in the latent space and then (iii) classify the image by passing these similarity scores through a softmax classification layer.

-After classification, image patches and prototypes with the highest similarity score can be visualized in input space in order to represent the network's decision in a human-perceptible way.
+After classification, image patches and prototypes with the highest similarity scores can be visualized in input space in order to represent the network's decision in a human-perceptible way.
 As a result, ProtoPNets have some level of interpretability built directly into the architecture and the authors in \citet{chen2018looks} even go so far as to attest their network a transparent, human-like reasoning process.